The Government has also put together new guidance on how the public can support others in their local community safely.

 Your NHS needs you!
 The NHS and The Royal Voluntary Service have set up NHS Volunteer Responders which has already seen hundreds of thousands across the country sign up.

 Protect your loved ones and protect the nation, volunteer to help those that are most vulnerable to the effects of coronavirus (COVID-19) and need to stay at home.
 Join the army of NHS volunteers today.

 *Update* The NHS Volunteer Responders Scheme has currently paused applications in order to process the thousands they have already received, Read more here.

 NHS Professionals Fast Track Process: George Eliot Hospital is working with NHS Professionals to support the rapid registration of any Healthcare Professional who wishes to support the Trust at this time.

 WCAVA are helping to co-ordinate the local response alongside Warwickshire County Council and other Leading Agencies

 The need for blood never stops.
-The government have classed giving blood as ‘essential travel’ with extra safety measures put in place for the public and staff donating their time, blood and platelets.
+Extra safety measures have been put in place for blood donation.

 There are various funds being set up for health workers’ wellbeing, and items being collected for ICU patients – see individual hospital websites for details.

-All charities and hospices will be struggling at the moment without their income from charity shops, or with fundraising events being cancelled.
+All charities and hospices will be struggling at the moment with reduced income from charity shops, or with fundraising events being cancelled.
 Any donations will be gratefully received, now more than ever!